-I know some people use a spray bottle to water the leaves of their indoor plants, but this isn’t something you want to extend to your succulent garden.
+I know some people use a spray bottle to water the leaves of their indoor plants, but this is something you want to avoid with your succulent garden.

-Never use a spray bottle to spray water onto your succulent leaves.
+Never use a spray bottle to spray water onto the leaves.
 Here’s why: succulent leaves are prone to rotting if they’re exposed too much moisture, especially if they’re being grown indoors where the water doesn’t evaporate as quickly as it does outside.

 The roots are the only part of the succulent plant that needs to be watered, the leaves don’t need any additional water.
 Remember, learning how to water succulents the right way involves watering the soil, NOT the leaves.

-In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil so they’re not touching constantly touching wet cactus mix.
-You want to make sure that your leaves remain dry.
+In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil because you want to make sure they remain as dry as possible.